Economy of South Asia: Recent decades

 India is the largest economy in the region (US$4.11 trillion) and makes up almost 80% of the South Asian economy; it is the world's 5th largest economy in nominal terms and the world's 3rd largest economy by purchasing power adjusted exchange rates (US$14.26 trillion).
 India is the member of G-20 major economies and BRICS from the region.
-It is the fastest-growing major economy in the world and one of the world's fastest registering a growth of 7.2% in FY 2022-23.
+It is the fastest-growing major economy in the world and one of the world's fastest registering a growth of 7.2% in FY 2022–23.
+In 2026, global economic trends are expected to continue shaping South Asia's growth outlook, with shifting trade dynamics and financial conditions influencing regional prospects.

 India is followed by Bangladesh, which has a GDP of ($446 billion).

 a.
 It is one of the emerging and growth-leading economies of the world, and is also listed among the Next Eleven countries.
 It is also one of the fastest-growing middle-income countries.
 It has the world's 33rd largest GDP in nominal terms and is the 27th largest by purchasing power adjusted exchange rates (476015 trillion).
 Bangladesh's economic growth was 6.4% in 2022.
 Pakistan has an economy of ($379 billion nominal GDP.
 Next is Sri Lanka, which has the 2nd highest GDP per capita and the 4th largest economy in the region.

 While in East Asia, regional trade accounts for 50% of total trade, it accounts for only a little more than 5% in South Asia.
 Certain parts of South Asia are significantly wealthier than others; the four Indian states of Maharashtra, Tamil Nadu, Gujarat and Karnataka are projected to account for almost 50% of India's GDP by 2030, while the five South Indian states comprising 20% of India's population are expected to contribute 35% of India's GDP by 2030.

 The major stock exchanges in the region are Bombay Stock Exchange (BSE) with market Capitalization of $3.8 trillion (8th largest in the world), National Stock Exchange of India (NSE) with market capitalization of $3.27 trillion (9th largest in the world), Dhaka Stock Exchange (DSE), Colombo Stock Exchange (CSE), and Pakistan Stock Exchange (PSX) with market capitalization of $72 billion.
 Economic data is sourced from the International Monetary Fund, current as of April 2017, and is given in US dollars.

 India is home to the Indian Premier League, which is the second-most valued sports league in the world on a per-match basis.